UQ-METR4202/METR4202_S2-2022_Resources/Workshop/Practicals/practical_1.md

 ---

 ### Exercise 2 (Your turn)
 Run the following command and try to publish to the node in a separate terminal.
+There are several ways to do this.

 *Terminal 1*
 ```SH